emilyraspe/emilyraspe/README.md

 # <img src="https://www.icegif.com/wp-content/uploads/2022/08/icegif-839.gif" width=60px> Hi!
 I'm Emily
 Graphic Designer & Web Developer based in Berlin, Germany.

 I'm a web enthusiast with a background in web design.
 I recently finished up a web development course and now I'm diving deeper into programming.
-I'm comfortable with HTML, CSS, and JavaScript, and React.
+I'm comfortable with HTML, CSS, JavaScript, and React.
 Currently, I'm focusing on learning TypeScript to level up my skills.

 <!--
 **emilyraspe/emilyraspe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.